Ruff9/infocal/README.md

 Training app for Geolocation with Flask.

-The front end is made with Vue.js.
+The front end is made with Vue.js, and available [here](https://github.com/Ruff9/infocal-front).